scikit-hep/iminuit/README.rst

 iminuit
 --------

-Interactive IPython Friendly Mimizer based on [SEAL Minuit](http://seal.web.cern.ch/seal/work-packages/mathlibs/minuit/release/download.html).
+Interactive IPython Friendly Mimizer based on `SEAL Minuit`<http://seal.web.cern.ch/seal/work-packages/mathlibs/minuit/release/download.html>_.
 (It's included in the package no need to install it separately)

 iminuit is mostly compatible with PyMinuit(with very few exception).
 Existing